 U.S. holder's adjusted tax basis in ADSs.
 Distributions in excess of earnings and profits and such adjusted tax basis will generally be taxable to the U.S. holder as either long-term or short-term capital gain depending upon whether the U.S. holder has held the ADSs for more than one year as of the time such distribution is received.
 However, since we do not calculate our earnings and profits under U.S. federal income tax principles, it is expected that any distribution will be reported as a dividend, even if that distribution would otherwise be treated as a non-taxable return of capital or as capital gain under the rules described above.
 Non-corporate U.S. holders may qualify for the preferential rates of taxation with respect to dividends on ADSs applicable to long-term capital gains (i.e., gains from the sale of capital assets held for more than one year) applicable to qualified dividend income (as discussed below) if we are a "qualified foreign corporation" and certain other requirements (discussed below) are met.
-A non-U.S. corporation (other than a corporation that is a PFIC for the taxable year in which the dividend is paid or the preceding taxable year) generally will be considered to be a qualified foreign corporation with respect to any dividend it pays on shares which are readily tradable on an established securities market in the United States, and we expect the ADSs are listed on the Nasdaq Global Select Market, which is an established securities market in the United States in later years.
+A non-U.S. corporation (other than a corporation with respect to any dividend it pays on shares which are readily tradable on an established securities market in the United States.
+The ADSs are listed on the Nasdaq Global Select Market, which is an established securities market in the United States in later years.
 Therefore, subject to the discussion under "-Passive Foreign Investment Company Considerations" below, such dividends will generally be "qualified dividend income" in the hands of non-corporate U.S. holders, provided that a holding period requirement (more than 60 days of ownership, without protection from the risk of loss, during the 121-day period beginning 60 days before the ex-dividend date) and certain other requirements are met.
-The dividends will not be eligible for the dividends-received deduction general
+The dividends will not be eligible for the dividends-received deduction generally allowed to corporate U.S. holders.